ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

-If you use&nbsp;git log --stat, you can see&nbsp;the number of lines associated with each commit (after all the details), such as:
+If you use git log --stat, you can see the number of lines associated with each commit (after all the details), such as: